r5valkyrie/launcher/README.md

-# R5 Valkyrie Launcher
+# R5Valkyrie Launcher

-A modern game launcher for R5 Valkyrie built with Electron, Astro, and React.
+A modern game launcher for R5Valkyrie built with Electron, Astro, and React.

 ## Table of Contents